Francis Reichelderfer: Navy service, 1917–1938

-During the 1920s, while Reich worked at the Weather Bureau, he befriended Carl Gustav Rossby, a Swedish meteorologist who had trained with Vilhelm Bjerknes and Jacob Bjerknes at the Norwegian Bergen School of Meteorology [the school, founded by Bjerknes, was instrumental in advancing concepts associated with fluid dynamics into the field of meteorology and developing the science upon which modern weather forecasting is based] was doing research on air mass and frontal analysis and simulation of atmospheric circulation, meanwhile establishing the first weather service support for civil aviation.
+During the 1920s, while Reich worked at the Weather Bureau, he befriended Carl Gustav Rossby, a Swedish meteorologist who had trained with Vilhelm Bjerknes and Jacob Bjerknes at the Norwegian Bergen School of Meteorology; the school, founded by Bjerknes, was instrumental in advancing concepts associated with fluid dynamics into the field of meteorology and developing the science upon which modern weather forecasting is based.
+He was doing research on air mass and frontal analysis and simulation of atmospheric circulation, meanwhile establishing the first weather service support for civil aviation.

 In 1928, Rossby joined the faculty in the Aeronautics Department at MIT, later becoming the founding head of the MIT Department of Meteorology (1941) (the first in the U.S., it is now merged with the Department of Earth, Atmospheric, and Planetary Sciences).
 Reich also befriended Harry Guggenheim, who funded Rossby to develop the first weather observation and forecast system for aviation in California in the late 1920s; Alexander McAdie of Harvard's Blue Hill Observatory; and Robert Millikan, president of California Institute of Technology, who had extensive interactions with Reich who, in turn, had been sent by the Navy to help Irving P. Krick establish a meteorological department at Caltech.
-Rossby, McAdie, Guggenheim, and Millikan would later be instrumental in supporting Reich's appointment as Director of the National Weather Bureau (now known as NOAA).
+Rossby, McAdie, Guggenheim, and Millikan would later be instrumental in supporting Reich's appointment as Director of the National Weather Bureau, now known as NOAA.

-Influenced by his friendship with Rossby and his familiarity with the teachings of The Norwegian Bergen School of Meteorology, in 1931 Reich persuaded the Navy to assign him to the school in order to improve his skills in using air mass and frontal movements in forecasting.
+In 1931, influenced by his friendship with Rossby and his familiarity with the teachings of the Norwegian Bergen School of Meteorology, Reich persuaded the Navy to assign him to the school in order to improve his skills in using air mass and frontal movements in forecasting.
 Bucking conservative meteorologists, he was instrumental in analyzing data using the new principles and influencing other meteorologists to do so.
 He wrote a paper, Report of Norwegian Methods of Weather Analysis, which was used by Navy meteorological officers and other progressive meteorologists.
 Following this assignment, he had a tour of duty at sea on the battleship Oklahoma, then back to the Navy dirigible service, and finally to sea as executive officer of the battleship Utah.

 In September 1938, Willis Gregg, then head of the Weather Bureau, died suddenly from a heart attack.
 Although the Navy Department did not control the Weather Bureau, it believed improved forecasting would impact the safety and effectiveness of aviation, which, in turn, would be of major importance if the U.S. were to go to war.
 Reich's strong background in aviation, advancement as a Naval officer, and established background as a forward thinking, scientific, aviation meteorologist combined to make him a prime candidate to fill the vacancy.
 The influential colleagues Reich had befriended also championed his application to head the Weather Bureau.

+Weather Bureau, 1938–1963

-After 21 years of service, he retired from the U.S. Navy and to take on the role of Director and to bring the U.S. Weather Service into the modern age, a position he held for 25 years, voluntarily resigning in 1963.
+After 21 years of service, Reichelderfer retired from the U.S. Navy at age 43 to take on the role of Director and to bring the U.S. Weather Service into the modern age, a position he held for 25 years, voluntarily resigning in 1963.

-Weather Bureau history